Updated: May 26, 2021

-Each day during the festival, staff members will be available as chat monitors, on email at firstname.lastname@example.org, and on the phone at 780-XXX-XXXX.
+Each day during the festival, staff members will be available as chat monitors, by email at firstname.lastname@example.org.
 Concerns or reporting issues can be directed through these contact methods.
 Additionally, a number of our staff have undergone bystander training and can provide additional support.

-If anyone is uncomfortable bringing their concerns forward through these methods, they are invited to email the Festival Producer, Maggie Barton Baird, (email@example.com) and/or Festival Director, Ellen Chorley, (firstname.lastname@example.org).
+If anyone is uncomfortable bringing their concerns forward through these methods, they are invited to email the Festival Producer, Simone A. Medina Polo, (email@example.com) and/or Festival Director, Ellen Chorley, (firstname.lastname@example.org).
 If the concerns are related to either the Festival Producer’s and/or Festival Director’s behaviour or the individual is uncomfortable addressing either of these people, concerns can be directed to either two board members.
 At this time, these board members are Mike Kennard (email@example.com) and Bradley Moss (firstname.lastname@example.org).